Context in LDS Church History Stories

 I think this is just a nice way of saying that a writer has to give his readers context -- because without context you can't fully understand character actions and their emotional effects.
 Especially important is context for historical stories.

-Often, I find the context provided in these stories not interesting because a) I have already been explained this context 100 times in other LDS church history stories, and b) the context is not told narratively.
+Often, I find the context provided in these stories not interesting because a) I have already been explained this context 100 times in other church history stories, and b) the context is not told narratively.

 The first bit of context that gets used constantly, and of which I often get tired, is the context given to Joseph Smth's first vision.